Are you trying to choose between an infrared and a ceramic heater for your home?

 Which leads me to my next point.

 Infrared heaters do not have any kind of moving parts, so they’ll require very little of you throughout their lifespan.
-Ceramic models, on the other hand, have a fan and other moving components which are prone to malfunctioning and needing frequent checks from you.
+Ceramic models, on the other hand, have a fan and other moving components which are prone to malfunctioning and need frequent checks from you.

 I know when you started reading this section, you probably thought I was only going to talk about how long the unit can last on its own, but it’s important to consider every other factor.